Green Smoothie Gourmet

 FAQS

 These cookies taste soft, chewy and deeply chocolatey.
-They will also have a chocolate-peanut-butter flavor as is with the seed or nut butter added.
-For straight chocolate sugar cookies feel free to replace the seed or nut butter with more butter.
+They also have a chocolate-peanut-butter flavor.
+For a buttery sugar cookies, you can replace the peanut butter with butter.

 Created by Dee Dine